 Associate Vice President

 Heather was Director of the Gulf and Southeast Oceans program for EDF from 2008 to 2011, overseeing significant progress in the region.
-Prior to that, she was Director of the Texas Association of Planned Parenthood Affiliates (2002-2007).
-She launched its statewide public affairs office in 2002 and in 2007, won Planned Parenthood Federation of America's first-ever national public affairs award for creativity, innovation and success in a legislative session.
+Prior to EDF, she was Director of the Texas Association of Planned Parenthood Affiliates (2002-2007).
+She launched its statewide public affairs office in 2002 and in 2007, her organization won Planned Parenthood Federation of America's first-ever national public affairs award for creativity, innovation and success in a legislative session.

 She has also served as a political and policy consultant for a variety of organizations, including the Union of Concerned Scientists, Texas Health and Human Services Commission, and United Ways of Texas.